Creating Tools

 handlers = {

-setup = function(agent)
+setup = function(self, agent)

 return vim.notify("setup function called", vim.log.levels.INFO)